CatchRelease/crorm/README.md

 * Data is in the JSONAPI format
 * Data has been parsed using jsonapi-normalizer
 * Actions are all CRUD based
+* Redux Store should have a { data } reducer via combinedReducers.

 #### Setting Up
 `import { ORM } from 'crorm';`